dh73/test/docs/source/index.rst

 +----------------------------------------------------------------------+

 In Figure **1.11**, we saw how an accidental default disable statement can render an otherwise reasonable assertion vacuous.
-In Figure 2.2, we detect this situation with the witness s_witness.
+In **Figure 2.2**, we detect this situation with the witness *s_witness*.

 +----------------------------------------------------------------------+
 | .. literalinclude:: ../../src/sandbox_examples/sandbox.sv            |